RaNurbekov/RaNurbekov/README.md

 ## 👨‍💻 About Me

-I'm an Junior ML Engineer focused on **Fintech products** and **Generative AI**.
+I'm an  ML Engineer focused on **Fintech products** and **Generative AI**.
 I specialize in the full development cycle: data analysis → model training & optimization → production deployment via FastAPI + Docker.

 I don't just train models in Jupyter — I build reliable, interpretable and scalable ML pipelines ready for real business use.